Beware of Blondes (1928 film)

-Beware of Blondes is a 1928 American Silent drama film directed by George B. Seitz.
+Beware of Blondes is a 1928 American silent drama film directed by George B. Seitz.
 With no copies listed in any film archives, Beware of Blondes is now lost with a trailer surviving in the Library of Congress collection.

+Plot

+Jeffrey wakes up one morning to find his fiancée, Mary, and his priceless emerald missing.
+Police eventually track the theft to the hideout of Harry in Manila, recovering the emerald and Mary, who is reunited with Jeffrey.